 Inspired to create Snow Angels for CHEO

-After that first year I worked hard to raise funds for CHEO’s oncology center to support the fight to end kids cancer.
-I learned that a 9 yr old girl in my neighboiurhood was fighting for the second time in her young life.
-As of that moment I was now doing it on her behalf.
-With the generous hearts of friends and family I was able to raise around $1000 – $1200 each year.
-If I raised $1000, The Chill awarded me with a robe with my name on it.
-I was warded a robe each year and had Jessica Albin’s name embroidered on it and gave them to her.
+After that first year, I worked hard to raise funds for CHEO’s oncology center to support the fight to end kids’ cancer.
+I learned that a 9 yr old girl in my neighbourhood was fighting for the second time in her young life.
+As of that moment, I was now doing it on her behalf.
+With the generous hearts of friends and family, I raised around $1000 – $1200 each year.
+If I raised $1000, The Chill awarded me a robe with my name.
+I was awarded a robe each year and had Jessica Albin’s name embroidered on it and gave them to her.
 Fun fact: the first robe was 8XL!
-So the family had it cut up into a towel set
+So the family had it cut up into a towel set.

-November 2016 I found out that the Sears Great Canadian Chill was cancelled!
-I was eager to raise money in support of kids’ cancer awareness and research, and I was not going to stop now.
-It was at that moment I decided to start a brand new event to raise money for the kids fighting cancer.
-I got in touch with the CHEO Foundation, registered on their site to collect money, and was teamed up with an awesome CHEO family who had been through a lot with their son having a brain tumour.
+November 2016, I found out that the Sears Great Canadian Chill was cancelled!
+I was eager to raise money to support kids’ cancer awareness and research, and I was not going to stop now.
+At that moment, I decided to start a brand new event to raise money for the kids fighting cancer.
+I contacted the CHEO Foundation, registered on their site to collect money, and was teamed up with an awesome CHEO family who had been through a lot with their son having a brain tumour.

-Together with my new CHEO family, my friends, and my own family we raised over $3000 in the first year!
+Together with my new CHEO family, friends, and family, we raised over $3000 in the first year!

-The initial idea for the campaign was to get people out to do a Snow Angel in their bathing suit and have people support their efforts.
-This seems to be tougher than getting Polar Dippers together but we are just in our fifth year and I am hopeful that we will make this a tradition for raising winter funds for CHEO kids fighting cancer.
+The initial idea for the campaign was to get people out to do a Snow Angel in their bathing suits and have people support their efforts.
+This seems to be more challenging than getting Polar Dippers together, but we are just in our sixth year, and I am hopeful that we will make this a tradition for raising winter funds for CHEO kids fighting cancer.

 Roland ten Holder